thejerf/cm/README.md

 Status
 ======

 I am using this a lot in my own code.
+With the release of rangefunc, I consider this a 1.0 candidate.

 PRs
 ===